-Lantmännen's role is to collaborate with other commercial players, impose requirements for sustainable plant nutrients and drive commercialization of products with added values.
+Lantmännen's role and other important players Lantmännen's role is to collaborate with other commercial players, impose requirements for sustainable plant nutrients and drive commercialization of products with added values.
 Other key players needed to meet the challenges and achieve full potential going forward are plant nutrient producers, the market, academia, recycling companies, government authorities and politicians.